 It doesn't mean I intentionally set out to be mean, unthinking, offensive or unkind.
 It just means that I recognise that not all of the people can be pleased all of the time, and that some people require an awful lot of attention that I can't consistently offer to them.

 It means I care about myself.
 Recognising that if I am un-stressed, well-rested and calm I'm better off to every person in my life and myself.

-@maryisnotafairy wrote this great quote in the Members Feed the other day: ““Saying yes all the time won’t make me Wonder Woman.
+I read somewhere the other day this great quote: “Saying yes all the time won’t make me Wonder Woman.
 It will make me worn-out woman”.
-And that’s the point.
+And that's the point.
 I am no good to anyone if I am consistently exhausted, strung out and resentful.

 So I try to put some boundaries in place.

 Sometimes I politely turn down invitations.
 Sometimes I delicately & slowly retreat from people.
 Sometimes I ignore the phone when it rings because it doesn't suit me to be available right at that moment.
 Sometimes I even get really brave and clearly state what is acceptable (or not) to me in a working or personal relationship.